fastoch/Learning-to-learn/README.md

 The way we can form really strong neural connections is by engaging as many senses as possible while learning.

 ## Pareto principle revisited

+Select what to learn and remove all that is superfluous.
+A lot of learners don't succeed because they try to do everything, instead of focusing on what truly matters.

+Find the top-tier quality content that will make you ready for the job.

+## Deep work